zingale/electron_positron_cxx/README.md

 To get good results, this uses 128-bit precision, relying on GCC's `__float128` and the quadmath library.

+The precision can be selected by editing the `Make.eos` file.

 ## Requirements

 This needs a C++23 compiler.
 For GCC, you need GCC >= 15.1